vectos/vectos-site-astro/src/content/blog/mycelium-v2-series-overview.md

 Over the next six posts, we'll dive deep into each component of the Mycelium v2
 system:

-1. **The build system using** - Setting up CI/CD for a poly language project
+1. **The build system** - Setting up CI/CD for a polyglot language project
 2. **Building Low-Power ESP32 Edge Devices** - Hardware design, sensor integration, and power optimization
-3. **Edge communication** - Bluetooth Low Energy communiction on the edge, using a binary format
+3. **Edge communication** - Bluetooth Low Energy communication on the edge, using a binary format
 4. **Cloud Component: Scala Backend & REST API Integration** - Backend implementation considerations